Doctoral Award in

 - e-Certificate

-- Hard copy certificate
+- Hard copy certificate from UKeU and/or Partner Universities

-- Accreditation of Prior Experiential Learning for Qualifications (APEL.Q) certified from University Partners for credit and tuition fee transfer
+- APEL.Q certified from UKeU for credit and tuition fee transfer

 - Deliver hard copy certificate and all certified documents to your home

-- Transfer full credits & tuition fees to equivalent academic programs
+- Transfer full credits & 50% paid tuition fees of this award to equivalent academic programs

 Contact us

 If you interested this course, please feel free to contact with us!
-Please note that this program is a not for profit and learning with full online model.
+Please note that this course is not for profit and learning with full online model.